kode4food/interpol/doc/API_Reference.md

 template({ name: 'World' }); //-> Hello, World!
 ```

 There are several support structures and functions attached to the `$interpol()` function.
-They are as follows:
+Be default, they are as follows:

   * `VERSION` - The current version of Interpol, represented as a String.
   * `parser` - The Interpol PEG.js Parser Object.